ConlanMcNamee/yummly_example/README.md

 ```
 This is almost the same as the getRecipes from the yummly-get.service file.
 The extra code tells angular that the parameter string inside getRecipes should be the same as the excludeString and to use the yummlyGetService.getRecipes method and put the results in the previously created recipes array.

-3. formReset
+## Third Method formReset
 ```
 formReset() {
   this.excludeString = "";
 }
 ```
 when the user submits their excluded ingredients, getRecipes is called.
 At the end of getRecipes this function is used reset the excludeString so that another query can be made

-4. ngOnInit
+## Fourth Method ngOnInit
 ```
 ngOnInit() {
   this.getRecipes(this.excludeString);
 }
 ```
-this tells angular that when the app'ication is initially opened run this.getRecipes() so our page will have some recipes to show.
+this tells angular that when the application is initially opened run this.getRecipes() so our page will have some recipes to show.

 ##Final yummly-get.service.ts file and app.component.ts file
 This is how the yummly-get.service.ts file should look once completed.